mrd0x/secblog/src/pages/spoofing-and-attacking-with-skype/index.md

 # Spear Phishing With Skype's Domain

 I found this one pretty interesting.
-When you send a file to a chat it's first uploaded to Skype's servers and then everyone inside the chat gets access to the file. **It doesn't matter if you're friends with the target(s) or not**.
-After sending the file, you can delete your message and they still have access to the file.
+When you send a file to a chat it's first uploaded to Skype's servers and then everyone inside the chat gets access to the file. **It doesn't matter whether you're friends with the target(s) or not**.
+After sending the file, you can delete it and everyone retains access to the file.

 The file's link can now be emailed to the target and if they have an active session on their Outlook/O365 account then the link allows them to download the file.

-Step 1: Send or forward a file to the target user, ignore the error you get
+Step 1: Send or forward a file to the target user, ignore the error notification

 ![Error](./send_error.png)

-Step 2: Intercept the request until you hit this request
+Step 2: Intercept the request and forward until you see this request

 ```
 POST /v1/users/ME/conversations/19%REDACTED%40thread.skype/messages?x-ecs-etag= HTTP/1.1